davidpd7/fraud/README.md

 ## Usage

 This app allows the user with two different ways to use it.
-For one side, a friendly UI, as well as via pip installer.
+For one side, a friendly UI, as well as via python packages.
 Both alternatives contain the same functionalies.
 See below instructions for each option.

-### Programmatically
+### Python Package

 Import Classes: